Ever wondered what makes Henry Cavill tick?

 What makes Henry particularly interesting as a Type 2 is how he balances these Helper tendencies with healthy boundaries and self-care – something many with this personality type struggle to achieve.

-As we explore different facets of Henry's life and career, we'll see how this Helper psychology influences everything from his childhood transformation to his current career choices.
+As we explore different facets of Henry's life and career, we'll see how this Helper psychology influences everything from his childhood transformation to his current role as a father and creative producer.

 From "Fat Cavill" to Superman: How Childhood Bullying Shaped Henry's Helper Personality